 Figuring out your potential profit and loss from an options trade – or even the breakeven price of an options trade – can be difficult.
 Thankfully, there are online options calculators that do most of the work for you.
 Just enter the details of an options contract and the current asset price, and the calculator will figure out the rest.

 Choosing the right UK options trading platform is another important piece of options trading.
 Your UK options trading broker will determine what options you can trade and whether you can engage in binary options trading.
 Your trading platform will also be your main source for research and analysis.

 There are lots of options trading brokers in the UK to choose from.
-Let’s review three of our favourites:
+Let’s review three of the most popular:

 Plus500 offers commission-free options trading on stocks, indices, and commodities like gold and oil.
 Most of the stock options are for popular US tech companies like Amazon and Facebook.
 However, you can still get exposure to the UK market through options for the FTSE 100.

 All options trading is through CFDs, so you don’t own options contracts outright.
 Rather, you’re speculating on price changes in the options premiums for these assets.
 There is a wide range of expiration dates and strike prices available, so you still have flexibility when trading options with Plus500.
 Plus500 doesn’t currently offer binary options trading.